cjdbarlow/Part-One/adrenergic_drugs.md

 |**MSK**|Necrosis with extravasation|||
 |**Renal**|||↑ RBF and ↑ urinary output with no improvement in renal function|
 |**GIT**|Mesenteric vasodilation|||

+##Structure-Activity Relationships of Catecholamines
+Catecholamines consist of:
+* A catechol ring
+A benzene ring with two hydroxyl groups in the 3 and 4 position.
+* Losing a hydroxyl group increases lipid solubility and decreases the potency 10-fold
+* Losing both decreases the potency 100-fold
+* Losing a hydroxyl group prevents metabolism by COMT, prolonging duration of action
+* Changing the hydroxyl groups to the 3 and 5 position increases beta-2 selectivity when there is also a large substitution present on the amine group.
+* An ethylamine tail
+Consists of:
+* Beta carbon
+* Adding a hydroxyl group decreases lipid solubility and CNS penetration
+* Adding any group increases alpha and beta effects
+* Alpha carbon
+* Adding a group prevents metabolism by MAO, prolonging duration of action
+* Methylation increases indirect activity
+* Amine group
+* Addition of a methyl group generally increases beta selectivity As the chain length increases, so does the beta selectivity.

 ##References
 Peck and Hill